Display Copyright and version, then exit disregarding all other options.

 being preserved in the output file.

-Defines a new preprocessing symbol, associated with value.
+Defines a new preprocessing symbol with the specified value.
 If no value is given

 can be used in place of a definition file.